buendiajarvis/AgentCite/playbook.md

 5. Claim profiles on every directory (Yelp, RateMyAgent, etc.)

 ## Execution Rules
-Claude Opus 4.6 must break every new city/agent into subtasks, assign only to Tencent HY3 agents, and never release a deliverable until OpenAI GPT 5.4 approves it with a 9+ score.
+Kimi-k2.6 must break every new city/agent into subtasks, assign only to Tencent HY3 agents, and never release a deliverable until OpenAI GPT 5.4 approves it with a 9+ score.

 Start processing the first agent when given a name and city.